aaalgo/mailcoach/README.md

 mailcoach -q queue.mbox [--budget 0.05]
 ```

 Mailcoach will run in non-interactive mode until all messages to AI agents are processed.
 The messages to the user will not be processed.
-If you rig a multi-agent conversation, make sure you set a budget so the conversation doesn't go one forever.
+If your queue file involves a multi-agent conversation, make sure you set a budget so the conversation doesn't go one forever.

-## Task Automation in Auto Pilot Mode
+## Auto Pilot

-In the auto pilot mode, the AI will play the user role as well, so conversation will keep on until budget is reached.
-You must provide a budget in auto pilot mode.
+In the auto pilot mode, the AI will play the user's role as well, so conversation will keep on until the budget is reached.
+In auto pilot mode the budget is mandatory.

 ```
 mailcoach -m queue.mbox --auto --budget 0.001  # Use at most 5 cents.